a b

 Leave of Absence and Holidays in Term Time

 There is a common misconception that any child is allowed to take 10 days’ holiday per year.
 This is not true and the government strongly urges parents or carers to avoid taking a child out of school for family holidays as this will disrupt their education.
 Holidays during term time will not be authorised and will be recorded as unauthorised absence.
-A fixed penalty notice application will be made to the Local Authority for holiday absences after three days.
-Fixed penalties will then be issued by the Local Authority, via the Magistrates’ Court, and will be a minimum of £60.00 per parent, per child.
+A fixed penalty notice application will be made to the Local Authority for holiday absences after five days.
+If you take your child on holiday in term-time without the school’s consent, the fine is now £80.00 for each child.
+If you do not pay this within 21 days, it will be increased to £160.00.
+You will need to pay the increased fine within 28 days or court action can be taken against you.

 Please note that absence will not be authorised for reasons such as shopping for uniform, birthdays, day trips, weekends away etc. Only exceptional circumstances warrant an authorised leave of absence.

-Requests should be made well in advance and in writing by parents or carers.
-Please pick up a request form from the school when convenient.
+Requests should be made well in advance and in writing by parents or carers using the form on the school website. https://tinyurl.com/mr38enrj

-Requests for absence for reasons such as compassionate leave, special family events, sporting or musical competitions, etc should be made in the same way.
+Requests for absence for reasons such as compassionate leave, special family events, sporting or musical competitions in which a student is a participant etc, should be made in the same way.

 All requests are considered individually, taking into account the circumstances of the request.
 Other factors will be taken into account, such as: